top of page

 About Me

-Like many, public speaking is not my thing.
-I often feel the words don't come out the way I want.
+Like many, public speaking is not for me.
+The words often don't come out the way I want.
 So I started writing.
 It helps me to explain a complicated story, not only to myself but also to others.
-A story which I would never have believed if I did not experienced it myself but the truth is slowly coming out.
+It is a story which I would never have believed if I had not experienced it myself.
+The truth is slowly coming out and the puzzle is starting to complete itself.
+Unfortunately, there are still quite a few gaps.

 My turning point gave me the courage to give it one more try to find my Indonesian mother.
-On June 15th, 2020, I launched a Twitter search to find her with the help of my friend Tazia Teresa, You can read my experiences of this search in my posts.
+On June 15th, 2020, I launched a Twitter search to search for her with the help of my friend Tazia Teresa.
+You can read my experiences on my Twitter post @widyastuti2020.

 There are many different kinds of adoption stories, positive and negative ones.
-This blog is not about who is right or wrong.
-This blog is about my past, my truth, my experiences and my choice to throw it out in the open....
+This blog is not about which side is right or wrong.
+This blog is about my past, my truth, my experiences and my choice to throw it out in the open....hoping to find my mum.

 Copyright © 2021 The Adopted One - Experiences of an Adopted Child, All Rights Reserved